Gun Dream Meaning

 What does it mean to dream of being shot?

-Is dreaming of a gun a warning?
+Is dreaming about a gun a warning of danger?

 Recommended Reading

-Ibn Sirin's Dream Dictionary — English Edition
+Ibn Sirin's Dream Dictionary — English Edition (Coming Soon)

-Coming soon: the most comprehensive English translation of classical Islamic dream interpretation.
+The most comprehensive English translation of classical Islamic dream interpretation.
+Get notified when it launches.

 Related Dream Symbols